elastos/Elastos.Hive.DevDocs/tech/manual/source/deployment.rst

 *******************************************************
 The IPFS-cluster daemon initialization is as similar as ipfs daemon.

-Before ipfs-cluster daemon runs, Please run 'ipfs-cluster init' first.
+Before ipfs-cluster daemon runs, Please run 'ipfs-cluster-service init' first.
 This step will create configuration folder(default location is '~/.ipfs-cluster/').

 .. code-block:: bash

    # create ipfs-cluster configurations
-   $ ipfs-daemon init
+   $ ipfs-cluster-service init

 Change the secret strings to same in all ipfs-cluster
 ********************************************************
-After 'ipfs-cluster init' running, there is a cluster configuration file (service.json) is created in the configuration folder.
+After 'ipfs-cluster-service init' running, there is a cluster configuration file (service.json) is created in the configuration folder.
 This step will change a secret string and share it in all ipfs-cluster daemon.

 .. code-block:: bash